CurtiePi/personality_test/README.md

 The application is build with an MVC framwork in mind:

 Sever
- app.js - is the main server function
+**app.js** - is the main server function

 Controllers
- personality_controller - adjudicates requests made to the router controller_helper - primarily performs as the data access layer for the controller
+**controllers/personality_controller.js** - adjudicates requests made to the router **controller_helper.js** - primarily performs as the data access layer for the controller

 Routes
- routes_personality - routes requests to the controllers to be adjuticated
+**routes/routes_personality.js** - routes requests to the controllers to be adjuticated

 Templates
- index.ejs - splash page where the user identifies themselves.
+**index.ejs** - splash page where the user identifies themselves.
 In the interst of time a fully
              system of authentication and login functionality was not implmented.

- into_page.ejs - Entry point into the quiz
+**into_page.ejs** - Entry point into the quiz

- question_page.ejs - display for the questions where the user can anwer and later review those answers
+**question_page.ejs** - display for the questions where the user can anwer and later review those answers

- goodbye.ejs - final page after the test is complete, currently only loops back to into_page.ejs
+**goodbye.ejs** - final page after the test is complete, currently only loops back to into_page.ejs

 Test
 The tests can be found in the test folder

 ## Installation

 For development and testing the configuration is based on the contents of the .env file currently the file is set up with the following:
+'''
 NODE_ENV='test'
 DEV_APP_PORT=3002
 DEV_DB_HOST='127.0.0.1'